LabbaiIrfan/bonhomie-backend/README.md

 **Bonhomie** is an annual event held at our college that brings together students and faculty to celebrate sports, technical, and cultural excellence.
 The event fosters camaraderie, teamwork, and creativity, offering a platform for students to showcase their talents and skills in various domains.

 Bonhomie features:

-- **Sports Events**: Competitions like football, cricket, basketball, and other games promoting athleticism and teamwork.
+- **Sports Events**: Competitive sports like football, volleyball, BGMI (BattleGrounds Mobile India), and arm wrestling, promoting athleticism and teamwork.
-- **Technical Events**: Coding challenges, hackathons, and robotics competitions that encourage innovation and technical expertise.
+- - **Cultural Events**: Engaging activities such as Mushaira (poetry recitation), stand-up comedy, and treasure hunts that celebrate creativity and provide entertainment.
-- **Cultural Events**: Activities like singing, dancing, art competitions, and drama performances that celebrate creativity and cultural heritage.
+- **Technical Events**: Competitions like AutoCAD design, PowerPoint presentations, poster-making, and OINM (Office and Internet Management) that enhance technical and creative skills.

 The **Bonhomie Event Management Website** simplifies the process of registering for events, ensuring smooth communication and coordination between organizers and participants.